ibexa/documentation-developer/docs/guide/performance.md

 - Memcached/Redis can in some cases perform better then filesystem cache even with a single server, as it offers better general performance for operations invalidating cache.
     - However, pure read performance is slower, especially if the next points is not optimized.
-    - With cache being on different node(s) then web server, make sure to try to tune latency between the two.
+    - With cache being on different node(s) than web server, make sure to try to tune latency between the two.
-      - _Tip: Check if your cloud provider provides native service for Memcached/Redis, as those might be better tuned._
+    - _Tip: Check if your cloud provider has native service for Memcached/Redis, as those might be better tuned._
 - If you use Redis, make sure to tune it for in-memory cache usage.
 Its persistence feature is not needed with cache and will severely slow down execution time.
     - For use with sessions however, persistence can be a good fit if you want sessions to survive service interuptions.
     - Further tips for Redis with cache can be found in doc regarding [Redis Clustering](persistence_cache.md#RedisClustering).